ptsvehla/hello-goakit/README.md

 # hello-goakit
-A goakit based hello service..
+A goakit based hello service...

 ## Running the Dockerfile
 ```